 Predictive Maintenance (PdM) and RUL Estimation

 Traditional maintenance is based on mileage (e.g., change oil every 10k miles).
-Automotive Digital Twins enable Predictive Maintenance for Fleets via Condition-Based Maintenance.
-By monitoring oil viscosity sensors and engine load history, the twin calculates the Remaining Useful Life (RUL) of components.
-This prevents "over-maintenance" while eliminating "catastrophic failures."
+Predictive Maintenance for Fleets via Condition-Based Maintenance changes this entirely.
+By monitoring oil viscosity sensors and engine load history, the Fleet Management Digital Twin calculates the Remaining Useful Life (RUL) of components.
+This Predictive Maintenance for Fleets approach prevents "over-maintenance" while eliminating "catastrophic failures."

 Dynamic Route Planning & Operational Efficiency